rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 And at the latter end of their kingdom, when the transgressors have reached their limit, a king of bold face, one who understands riddles, shall arise. ^0823

-His power shall be great — but not by his own power; and he shall cause fearful destruction and shall succeed in what he does, and destroy mighty men and the people who are the saints. ^0824
+His power shall be great--but not by his own power; and he shall cause fearful destruction and shall succeed in what he does, and destroy mighty men and the people who are the saints. ^0824

 By his cunning he shall make deceit prosper under his hand, and in his own mind he shall become great.
 Without warning he shall destroy many.
-And he shall even rise up against the Prince of princes, and he shall be broken —but by no human hand. ^0825
+And he shall even rise up against the Prince of princes, and he shall be broken--but by no human hand. ^0825

 The vision of the evenings and the mornings that has been told is true, but seal up the vision, for it refers to many days from now. ^0826

 And I, Daniel, was overcome and lay sick for some days.
-Then I rose and went about the king’s business, but I was appalled by the vision and did not understand it. ^0827
+Then I rose and went about the king's business, but I was appalled by the vision and did not understand it. ^0827

-In the first year of Darius the son of Ahasuerus, by descent a Mede, who was made king over the realm of the Chaldeans — ^0901
+In the first year of Darius the son of Ahasuerus, by descent a Mede, who was made king over the realm of the Chaldeans-- ^0901

-in the first year of his reign, I, Daniel, perceived in the books the number of years that, according to the word of the Lord to Jeremiah the prophet, must pass before the end of the desolations of Jerusalem, namely, seventy years. ^0902
+in the first year of his reign, I, Daniel, perceived in the books the number of years that, according to the word of the LORD to Jeremiah the prophet, must pass before the end of the desolations of Jerusalem, namely, seventy years. ^0902

 Then I turned my face to the Lord God, seeking him by prayer and pleas for mercy with fasting and sackcloth and ashes. ^0903

-I prayed to the Lord my God and made confession, saying, O Lord, the great and awesome God, who keeps covenant and steadfast love with those who love him and keep his commandments, ^0904
+I prayed to the LORD my God and made confession, saying, O Lord, the great and awesome God, who keeps covenant and steadfast love with those who love him and keep his commandments, ^0904

 we have sinned and done wrong and acted wickedly and rebelled, turning aside from your commandments and rules. ^0905